Same-sex marriage in Prince Edward Island

-Same-sex marriage in Prince Edward Island has been legal since July 20, 2005.
-The Canadian province began the process of updating its laws to recognize same-sex marriage after the passage of the Civil Marriage Act in the House of Commons of Canada.
-Prince Edward Island had been one of only four provinces and territories, with Alberta, the Northwest Territories and Nunavut, where same-sex marriage had not already been legalized by court challenges prior to the passage of the law.
+Same-sex marriage has been legal in Prince Edward Island since July 20, 2005.
+The province began updating its laws to recognize same-sex marriage after the passage of the Civil Marriage Act in the House of Commons of Canada in July 2005.
+Prince Edward Island had been one of only four provinces and territories, with Alberta, the Northwest Territories and Nunavut, where same-sex marriage had not already been legalized by court challenges prior to the passage of the federal law.

 Background

-On December 10, 2004, Premier Pat Binns said that his government would wait for federal legislation to resolve the issue.
+On December 10, 2004, Premier Pat Binns said that his government would wait for federal legislation to resolve the issue of same-sex marriage.
 It is unclear how Binns would have reacted if a provincial court had found the heterosexual definition of marriage in violation of the Charter rights of gays and lesbians.
-A spokeswoman for a local LGBT group said in June 2005 that the province should legalize same-sex marriage "right away", noting that the island often lacked behind the rest of Canada on the issue of LGBT rights, "It's also sad to think in a province that could actually lead, on this particular issue, that they choose to stand by and wait for the federal government to make the decision.
+A spokeswoman for a local LGBT group said in June 2005 that the province should legalize same-sex marriage "right away", noting that the island often lagged behind the rest of Canada on the issue of LGBT rights, "It's also sad to think in a province that could actually lead, on this particular issue, that they choose to stand by and wait for the federal government to make the decision.
 Thereby not having anyone in government make the commitment to these human rights issues."